ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 to a format which contains only a key, for example the `tagged-cose-key-type` format.
 Using a common format makes it easier to compare the field.

-## Accepted Claims Set extension using CoMID tags or triples
+## Accepted Claims Set augmentation using CoMID triples

-In the Accepted Claims Set extension phase, a CoRIM Appraisal Context and an Evidence Appraisal Policy are used by the Verifier to find CoMID tags or triples which match the Attester.
-Tags/triples which match are accepted, and the Accepted Claims Set is extended using Endorsements etc. from the accepted tags.
+In the Accepted Claims Set augmentation phase, a CoRIM Appraisal Context and an Evidence Appraisal Policy are used by the Verifier to find CoMID triples which match the Accepted Claims Set (ACS).
+Triples that specify an ACS matching condition will augment the ACS with Endorsements if the condition is met.

+Each triple is processed independently of other triples.
+However, the ACS state may change as a result of processing a triple.
+If a triple condition does not match, then the Verifier continues to process other triples.

+### Ordering of triple processing

+Triples interface with the ACS by either adding new ACS entries or by matching existing ACS entries before updating the ACS.
+Most triples use an `environment-map` field to select the AES entries to match or modify.
+This field may be contained in an explicit matching condition, such as `stateful-environment-record`.

+The order of triples processing is important.
+Processing a triple may result in ACS modifications that affect matching behavior of other triples.

+The Verifier MUST ensure that a triple including a matching condition is processed after any other triple that modifies or adds an ACS entry with an `environment-map` that is in the matching condition.

+This can be acheived by sorting the triples before processing, by repeating processing of some triples after ACS modifications or by other algorithms.

+### Processing Reference Values Triple

+Reference Value Providers (RVP) publish Reference Values triples that are matched against ACS entries.
+Reference Values may describe multiple acceptable states for Attesters; hence "matching" determines that Evidence (contained in the ACS) satisfies an appropriate subset of the available Reference Values.
+If the appropriate subset matches, the authority of the RVP is added to the appropriate ACS entries.

+The Verifier compares each `reference-triple-record` against ACS entries as described in {{sec-match-one-se}}, where the `reference-triple-record` takes the place of a `stateful-environment-record`.
+If all fields of the `reference-triple-record` match the ACS, then the Verifier MUST add the RVP authority to each matching ACS field.

+If any `reference-triple-record` in the Reference Value triple does not match the ACS then the entire triple is ignored.

+### Processing Endorsed Value Triple

 [^issue]: Content missing.
-Tracked at https://github.com/ietf-rats-wg/draft-ietf-rats-corim/issues/136

-### Comparing and processing CoMID tags or triples

-[^issue]: Content missing.
-Tracked at https://github.com/ietf-rats-wg/draft-ietf-rats-corim/issues/136

-### Matching Evidence against Reference Values

-An Endorser may use CoMID tags to publish Conditional Endorsements, which are added to the Accepted Claims Set only if specified conditions apply.
-This section describes the process performed by the Verifier to determine which Conditional Endorsements from the candidate CoMIDs should be added to the Accepted Claims Set.

-The verifier checks whether Conditional Endorsements are applicable by comparing Evidence in the Accepted Claims Set against Reference Values from the CoMID.
-These Reference Values may be provided as Reference Value Triples or may be combined with the Endorsements, for example as the Conditional Endorsement Series Triple.

-The following subsections describe how the CoRIM tells the verifier which Reference Values and Endorsed Values are grouped together ({{sec-grouping-ref-vals}}) and how the verifier matches a Reference Value against the Accepted Claims Set ({{sec-match-all-ref-vals}}).

-#### Grouping Reference Values and Endorsements {#sec-grouping-ref-vals}

-> This paragraph will be replaced by a description of how the CoRIM tells the verifier which Reference Values and Endorsed Values are grouped together.

-[^issue]: Need to get agreement on how group membership is encoded.
-Tracked at https://github.com/ietf-rats-wg/draft-ietf-rats-corim/issues/136

-[^issue]: Need to describe how to match conditional endorsements.
-Tracked at https://github.com/ietf-rats-wg/draft-ietf-rats-corim/issues/80

-#### Matching all Reference Values in a group against the Accepted Claims Set {#sec-match-all-ref-vals}

-If all Reference Values in a group match entries in the Accepted Claims Set then all Endorsements in the group are added to the Accepted Claims Set (see {{sec-add-to-acs}}). {{sec-match-one-ref-val}} describes how one Reference Value is matched against the Accepted Claims Set.

-If any Reference Value in a group does not match the Accepted Claims Set then all Endorsements in the group are silently ignored.

-Each group is processed independently of other groups.
-If a group fails to match the Accepted Claims Set then this does not affect the processing of other groups.

-#### Matching a Reference Value against the Accepted Claims Set {#sec-match-one-ref-val}

-This section describes how a Reference Value is matched against Evidence in the Accepted Claims Set.
-If any part of the processing indicates that the Reference Value does not match then the remaining steps in this section are skipped for that group.

-A Reference Value consists of an `environment-map` plus a `measurement-map`.
-In the `reference-triple-record` these are encoded together.
-In other triples multiple Reference Values are represented more compactly by letting one `environment-map` apply to multiple `measurement-map`s.

-The Verifier first looks for entries in the Accepted Claims Set with the same `environment-map` as the Reference Value.
-These are the candidate claims.
-If there are no candidate claims then the Reference Value does not match.

-A Verifier SHALL compare two `environment-map`s using a binary comparison of the CBOR encoded objects.

-A Verifier SHOULD convert `environment-map` into a form which meets CBOR Core Deterministic Encoding Requirements {{-cbor}} before performing the binary comparison.

-If the Reference Value contains an `authorized-by` field then the Verifier SHALL modify the candidate claims set to remove Claims whose `authorized-by` field does not contain one of the keys listed in the Reference Value `authorized-by` field (see {{sec-authorized-by}} for more details).
-If all candidate claim entries are discarded by this step then the Reference Value does not match.

-The Verifier SHALL iterate over the codepoints which are present in the `measurement-values-map` field within the Reference Value `measurement-values-map`.
-The Reference Value entry is compared against each of the candidate claims.
-If none of the candidate claims matches the Reference Value entry then the Reference Value does not match.

-The algorithm used to match the `measurement-values-map` entries is described below.
-The comparison performed depends on the type of field being compared.

-If the Reference Value `measurement-values-map` value is tagged with a CBOR tag {{-cbor}} then the Verifier MUST use the comparison algorithm associated with that tag.

-If the Reference Value is not tagged then the Verifier MUST use the comparison algorithm associated with the `measurement-values-map` codepoint for the entry.

-This specification defines the matching algorithm for some CBOR tagged reference values, which is described in sub-sections below.
+Tracked at https://github.com/ietf-rats-wg/draft-ietf-rats-corim/issues/179

+### Processing triples representing Conditional Endorsements

+An Endorser may use CoMID tags to publish Conditional Endorsements, which are added to the Accepted Claims Set only if specified conditions are satisfied.
+This section describes the process performed by the Verifier to determine which Conditional Endorsements from the candidate CoMIDs should be added to the ACS.

+The verifier checks whether Conditional Endorsements are applicable by comparing Accepted Claims Set entries against expected values provided in `stateful-environment-record` object which are part of the triple.

+#### Processing Conditional Endorsement Triple

+For each Conditional Endorsement Triple the Verifier compares the `stateful-environment-record` field in the triple against the ACS (see {{sec-match-one-se}}).

+If the stateful environment matches, then the Verifier MUST add an Endorsement entry to the ACS (see {{sec-add-to-acs}}).
+The Endorsement consists of the `measurement-values-map` field in the triple, plus the authority of the entity that signed the Conditional Endorsement Triple.

+#### Processing Multi-Environment Conditional (MEC) Endorsement Triple

+For each MEC Endorsement Triple the Verifier compares each of the `stateful-environment-record` fields from the `cond` field in the triple against the ACS (see {{sec-match-one-se}}).

+If every stateful environment matches a corresponding ACS entry, then the Verifier MUST add an Endorsement entry to the ACS (see {{sec-add-to-acs}}) for each `endorsed-triple-record` in the `endorsements` field.
+Each Endorsement from the `endorsed-triple-record` includes the authority which signed the MEC Endorsement Triple.

+#### Processing Conditional Endorsement Series Triple

+For each Conditional Endorsement Series Triple the Verifier iterates over the `conditional-series-record`s within the triple, stopping if it finds a match.

+For each iteration, the Verifier creates a temporary `stateful-environment-record` by merging the `stateful-environment-record` in the triple with the `refv` field in the `conditional-series-record`.
+It compares this temporary record against the ACS (see {{sec-match-one-se}}).

+If one of the temporary records matches then the Verifier MUST add the `endv` Endorsement entry to the ACS.
+This Endorsement includes the authority which signed the Conditional Endorsement Series Triple.

+#### Matching a stateful environment against the Accepted Claims Set {#sec-match-one-se}

+This section describes how a stateful environment is matched against an Accepted Claims Set entry.
+If any part of the processing indicates that the stateful environment does not match then the remaining steps in this section are skipped for that stateful environment.

+The Verifier initializes a temporary "candidate entries" variable with all entries in the Accepted Claims Set (ACS) where the stateful enviromnment `environment-map` is a subset of the ACS `environment-map`.

+A stateful environment `environment-map` is a subset of an ACS entry `environment-map` if each field (for example `class`, `instance` etc.) which is present in the stateful environment `environment-map` is also present in the ACS entry, and the CBOR encoded field values in the stateful environment and ACS entry are binary identical.
+If a field is not present in the stateful environment `environment-map` then the presence of, and value of, the corresponding ACS entry field does not affect whether the `environment-map`s are subsets.

+Before performing the binary comparison, a Verifier SHOULD convert `environment-map` fields into a form which meets CBOR Core Deterministic Encoding Requirements {{-cbor}}.

+If the stateful environment contains an `authorized-by` field then the Verifier SHALL remove all candidate entries whose `authorized-by` field does not contain one of the keys listed in the stateful environment `authorized-by` field (see {{sec-authorized-by}} for more details).

+If there are no candidate entries then the triple containing the stateful environment does not match.

+The stateful environment entry is compared against each of the candidate entries.

+For each of the candidate entries, the Verifier SHALL iterate over the codepoints which are present in the `measurement-values-map` field within the stateful environment `measurement-map`.
+Each of the codepoints present in the stateful environment is compared against the candidate entry.

+If any codepoint present in the stateful environment `measurement-values-map` does not match the same codepoint within the candidate entry `measurement-values-map` then the stateful environment does not match.

+If all checks above have been performed successfully then the stateful environment matches.
+If none of the candidate entries match the stateful environment entry then the stateful environment does not match.

+#### Matching a single `measurement-values-map` codepoint {#sec-match-one-codepoint}

+The algorithm used to match the `measurement-values-map` codepoints is described in this section.
+The comparison performed depends on the value of the codepoint being compared and whether the `measurement-values-map` value associated with that codepoint is tagged.

+If the stateful environment `measurement-values-map` value is tagged with a CBOR tag {{-cbor}} then the Verifier MUST use the comparison algorithm associated with that tag.

+If the value is not tagged then the Verifier MUST use the comparison algorithm associated with the `measurement-values-map` codepoint for the entry.

+This specification defines the matching algorithm for some codepoints and CBOR tagged values, which are described in sub-sections below.

 A CoRIM profile may define additional tags and their matching algorithms.

-If the Verifier does not recognize the Reference Value CBOR tag value then the Reference Value does not match.
+If the Verifier does not recognize the stateful environment CBOR tag value then the stateful environment does not match.

-If the Reference Value is not tagged and the measurement-value-map key is a value with handling described in the sub-sections below, then the algorithm appropriate to that key is used to match the entries.
+If the stateful environment is not tagged and the measurement-value-map key is a value with handling described in  the sub-sections below, then the algorithm appropriate to that key is used to match the entries.

-If the Reference Value is not tagged, and the `measurement-values-map` key is not a value described below, then the entries are compared using binary comparison of their CBOR encoded values.
-If the values are not binary identical then the Reference Value does not match.
+If the stateful environment is not tagged, and the `measurement-values-map` key is not a value described below, then the entries are compared using binary comparison of their CBOR encoded values.
+If the values are not binary identical then the stateful environment does not match.

-Note that while specifications may extend the matching semantics using CBOR tags, there is no way to extend the matching semantics of keys.
+Note that while specifications may extend the matching semantics using CBOR tags, there is no way to extend the matching semantics of codepoints.
-Any new keys requiring non-default comparison must add a CBOR tag to the Reference Value describing the desired behaviour.
+Any new codepoints requiring non-default comparison must add a CBOR tag to the Reference Value describing the desired behaviour.

-If all checks above have been performed successfully then the Reference Value matches.

 ##### Comparison for svn entries